IBM-Bluemix/zendcon-2014-hackathon/README.md

 ##Twilio Telephony as a Service

 Twilio enables phones, VoIP, and messaging to be embedded into web, desktop, and mobile software.
-To try the Twilio on Bluemix, you will need to register for a Twilio account (unless you already have one) using the following link https://www.twilio.com/try-twilio?promo=bluemix
+To try the Twilio on Bluemix, you will first need to register for a Twilio account (unless you already have one) using the following link https://www.twilio.com/try-twilio?promo=bluemix

 You will also need a number that can receive text messages.
 This number must be verified with Twilio using the following link http://twilio.com/user/account/phone-numbers/verified

-When you are registered with Twilio and ready to try the sample Twilio application, change directory to ```twilio```  and execute the following commands from your console.
+Once you are registered with Twilio and ready to try the sample Twilio application, change directory to ```twilio```  and execute the following commands from your console.

 ```
 cf login https://api.ng.bluemix.net